Fact-Checking Panama stem cell institute: cost, safety, efficacy, docs

 I also view the offerings of The Stem Cell Institute as lacking in rigorous data to back them up.
 Neil Riordan has some publications, but the research in these papers relevant to what they are selling is not convincing at all to me.
 It does not show that the stem cell offerings, such as umbilical cord MSCs, actually work.
 The papers also do not indicate that they are definitely safe for the conditions being marketed.

 The clinical studies generally do not have placebo controls, randomization, or double-blinding.
-If you are developing an as yet unproven cellular therapy, it may be fine to have early phase trials without placebos, etc., but if you are already marketing and injecting folks with this unproven stuff and charging for it, it’s an entirely different situation.
+If you are developing an as-yet unproven cellular therapy, it may be fine to have early phase trials without placebos, etc., but if you are already marketing and injecting folks with this unproven stuff and charging for it, it’s an entirely different situation.
 The Stem Cell Institute seems to me to be putting the cart before the horse.
-Note that while others have done research on cord blood cells for autism including Duke, the data are generally very discouraging.
+Note that while others have researched cord blood cells for autism including Duke, the data are generally very discouraging.

 Cost of stem cell therapy in Panama: $16,000-$30,000 and up